The $6.99 asking price for the Disney Plus in the US undercuts Netflix, but isn’t as cheap as the Apple TV Plus service, which lands at $4.99.

 On the MCU side of things, Hawkeye and Loki are getting standalone series, while Pixar fans will love the Monsters At Work show, based on Monsters Inc..
 The Simpsons is moving to Disney Plus, following the conglomerate’s purchase of Fox properties, while there are new Muppets series’ on the agenda too.
 We might even get a Home Alone reboot.

 Unfortunately, there’s no news on when the Disney Plus service will be available in the UK, following its launch in the US and other select countries in November.
-Reports have suggested it might be up to two years away.
-We really, really hope that’s not the case.
+Reports suggest it’ll be heading our way in early 2020.
 Best fire up those VPNs, folks!